bergaman9/bergaman-dev/README.md

 3. Commit your changes (`git commit -m 'Add amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

+### Contribution Guidelines
+- Follow the existing code style and conventions
+- Write comprehensive tests for new features
+- Update documentation for any API changes
+- Ensure all CI checks pass before submitting PR

 ## 📄 License